 Get started with desktop Windows apps that use the Win32 API

-The Win32 API (also called the Windows API) is the original platform for native C/C++ Windows applications that require direct access to Windows and hardware.
-It provides a first-class development experience without depending on a managed runtime environment like .NET and WinRT (for UWP apps for Windows 10).
-This makes the Win32 API the platform of choice for applications that need the highest level of performance and direct access to system hardware.
+The Win32 API is the name given to the original platform for native C/C++ Windows applications that require direct access to Windows and hardware.
+It provides a first-class development experience without depending on a managed runtime environment such as .NET.
+That makes the Win32 API a great choice for applications that need the highest level of performance, and direct access to system hardware.
+You can use the Win32 API on 32-bit and 64-bit Windows.

 Note